Thymidine phosphorylase

 Thymidine phosphorylase is involved in purine metabolism, pyrimidine metabolism, and other metabolic pathways.
 Variations in thymidine phosphorylase and the TYMP gene that encode it are associated with mitochondrial neurogastrointestinal encephalopathy (MNGIE) syndrome and bladder cancer.

-Nomenclature

-This enzyme belongs to the family of glycosyltransferases, specifically the pentosyltransferases.
-The systematic name of this enzyme class is thymidine:phosphate deoxy-alpha-D-ribosyltransferase.
-Other names in common use include pyrimidine phosphorylase, thymidine-orthophosphate deoxyribosyltransferase, animal growth regulators, blood platelet-derived endothelial cell, growth factors, blood platelet-derived endothelial cell growth factor, deoxythymidine phosphorylase, gliostatins, pyrimidine deoxynucleoside phosphorylase, and thymidine:phosphate deoxy-D-ribosyltransferase.
+Function

+Thymidine phosphorylase plays a key role in pyrimidine salvage to recover nucleosides after DNA/RNA degradation.
+Although the reaction it catalyzes between thymidine/deoxyuridine and their respective bases is reversible, the enzyme's function is primarily catabolic, that is, to break down the compound into two fragments: a sugar unit and a heterocycle.

+Thymidine phosphorylase is also involved in angiogenesis, the formation of new blood vessels.
+Experiments show that if the enzyme is inhibited by treatment with 6-amino-5-chlorouracil, angiogenesis does not occur, suggesting that the enzymatic activity is part of the process.
+Thymidine phosphorylase has been determined to be almost identical to the platelet-derived endothelial cell growth factor (PD-ECGF).
+Although the mechanism of angiogenesis by thymidine phosphorylase is not yet known, reports show that the enzyme itself is not a growth factor but indirectly causes angiogenesis by stimulating chemotaxis of endothelial and other cells.
+Some reports suggest that thymidine phosphorylase promotes endothelial cell growth by reducing levels of thymidine that would otherwise inhibit endothelial cell growth.
+An alternative explanation is that the enzyme’s products induce angiogenesis.
+Experiments have found that 2-deoxyribose is an endothelial-cell chemoattractant and angiogenesis-inducing factor, which supports this explanation.
+Research has found thymidine phosphorylase is involved in angiogenesis during the menstrual cycle.
+The enzyme's expression in the endometrium is raised by a combination of progesterone and transforming growth factor-β1 and varies over the course of the menstrual cycle.

 Mechanism

 Thymidine phosphorylase catalyzes the reversible phosphorylation of thymidine, deoxyuridine, and their analogs (except deoxycytidine) to their respective bases (thymine/uracil) and 2-deoxyribose 1-phosphate.
 The enzyme follows a sequential mechanism, where phosphate binds before thymidine (or deoxyuridine, etc.) and 2-deoxyribose 1-phosphate leaves after the nitrogenous base.
 The thymidine is bound in a high-energy conformation, in which the glycosidic bond weakens as the phosphate attacks the C1 position of the ribose ring, as shown below.
 The enzyme can then transfer deoxyribose 1-phosphate to other nitrogenous bases.